Minu-IU3IRR/JBclone-soldering-station/README.md

    View or download the CAD model on Onshape:
    👉 [Onshape Assembly Model](https://cad.onshape.com/documents/a679f571d3dbe280f604253c/w/8a053e0b812f1b7821749418/e/78f31934af3d4bb4e1cbee4a)
 3. **Transformer:**
-   Follow winding and connection details from the `transformer/` folder.
+   Follow winding and connection details from the `transformer/` folder or pick a closely matched one (MUST HAVE INDIPENDENT WINDINGS FOR EACH OUTPUT)

 ---